KTUU-TV

 KTUU-TV (channel 2) is a television station in Anchorage, Alaska, United States, affiliated with NBC and CBS.
-It is owned by Gray Media alongside MyNetworkTV affiliate KAUU (channel 5).
+It is owned by Gray Media alongside KAUU (channel 5), an independent station with MyNetworkTV.
 The two stations share studios on East 40th Avenue in midtown Anchorage; KTUU-TV's transmitter is located in Knik, Alaska.

 Some of KTUU-TV's programming is broadcast to rural communities via low-power translators through the Alaska Rural Communications Service (ARCS).

 History

 KENI-TV personnel and mushing officials pose for a photo while covering the World Championship Sled Dog Race during the 1958 Fur Rendezvous Festival in downtown Anchorage.
 From left, general manager Al Bramstedt, news anchor Ty Clark, cameraman Jim Balog, Bill Stewart and master of ceremonies Orville Lake.

 The construction permit for channel 2 in Anchorage was issued on July 29, 1953, to Keith Kiggins and Richard R. Rollins.
 The permit took the call sign KFIA ("First in Anchorage") and then began construction, with an antenna being placed atop the Westward Hotel at Third Avenue and F Street.
 The same day the FCC granted a construction permit for channel 2, it also greenlit Anchorage's channel 11, KTVA, sparking a race to be the first broadcast television station in the territory (statehood for Alaska would come in 1959).

 It appeared that KFIA was ahead when it announced it would broadcast its first test pattern on October 15, as KTVA was unpacking its equipment.
 However, it failed to put out a picture that night.
 Two days later, on the October 17, the first television test pattern in Alaska was broadcast, but the station missed its announced November 1 start date.
 Picture quality control equipment was late getting to Anchorage, pushing back the start date twice.
 It was only a month and a half later that KFIA made it on the air, on December 14, but in that time, it had lost its claim to be first in Anchorage with programming, as KTVA had signed on December 11.
 Both stations had also been beat by a cable system in Ketchikan to be the first source of television programming anywhere in the territory.
 When the station did get on the air, it did so "quietly and without fanfare", in the words of its general manager.